 News

 Every year, thousands of oyster shells are loaded onto a boat, hauled back off to the ocean, and replanted in creeks along the Lowcountry shore.
-It’s all part of SCDNR’s Shellfish Ground ...
+It’s part of SCDNR’s Shellfish Ground ...

 The oyster shells used are recycled through SCDNR’s South Carolina Oyster Recycling and Enhancement (SCORE) program.
 Hodges said those recycled shells can range from a couple of years old to ...